 For that very reason, it is vitally important to understand the competitive landscape in which Nostromo is operating, or maybe: How come water is losing to lithium?

 The answer is that the products currently on the market simply do not fit current market needs, and so no one wants to adopt them.
 Energy storage analysts ignore water-based storage solutions because they are simply not good enough.

-Nostromo competes for the commercial market—hotels, hospitals, factories with cold water for manufacturing, shopping malls, office buildings, and airports—all commercial AC consumers, which account for around 60% of all AC consumers.
+Nostromo competes for the commercial market—hotels, hospitals, factories (with the need for cold water for manufacturing), shopping malls, office buildings, air terminals—all commercial AC consumers, which account for about 60% of all AC consumers.

 While there are some niche companies—include Viking, which mainly creates storage systems for cooling down massive warehouses; Axiom, which mainly focuses on supermarkets; and Ice Energy, which currently focuses on the home market—Nostromo’s main competitors are CALMAC (recently acquired by Trane), Baltimore Aircoil, and FAFCO.